 Georgia landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:

-• Flooding Notice Disclosure – Georgia landlords must give notice to tenants of prior flooding if the property has flooded at least three times within the past five years.
+- Flooding Notice Disclosure – Georgia landlords must provide a notice if a rental property has flooded at least three times within the past five years.

 Required Notice To End a Month-to-Month Rental in Georgia

-Georgia lets both the landlord or tenant terminate a month-to-month lease with at least 60 days of advance notice from the landlord or 30 days of advance notice from the tenant.
-In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+Georgia lets either the landlord end a month-to-month lease with at least 60 days of advance notice.
+For the tenant, the requirement is 30 days instead.
+In general, it’s valid to end a month-to-month lease for any reason that isn’t landlord retaliation.

 Georgia requires written notice to end a month-to-month lease.